- Performance Optimization

 Send Right Away

-RPCs and events raised are not sent at the moment when you call
+RPCs and events raised are not sent at the same moment of the method calls

-Instead, they are queued until a periodic routine is called by the
+Instead, all these messages are queued until a periodic routine is called by the

 PhotonHandler (frequency is set using